burger icon

 Failed Cash-Outs

 • Why?
-Outdated KYC, playthrough not cleared, or you picked a payment method that isn't even open for withdrawals.
+Outdated KYC, playthrough not cleared, or you picked a payment method that isn’t even open for withdrawals.
 Done every one of these at least once.
+Be watchful for funds returning to your balance due to "technical errors"-it's a common complaint.

 • How to fix?
 Double back on your docs, finish up wagering, and always stick with the same method as your deposit.
 If it’s still not working, demand a play-by-play from payments-don’t just sit and wait.

-If you cop error codes ("DECLINED_104", "KYC_PENDING_304": both familiar...), grab a screenshot and sling it to support.
-Save every transaction number-seriously, it's worth its weight.
-If all else fails, look up the authorities (never needed it, but good to know).
+If you cop error codes (“DECLINED_104”, “KYC_PENDING_304”: both familiar...), grab a screenshot and sling it to support.
+Save every transaction number-seriously, it’s worth its weight.
+If all else fails, look up the authorities (though valid licenses seem hard to verify right now).

 Payment Security: What’s Actually in Place?